icarito/physics-with-xo/08_analog_to_digital.md

     Sensors, DC (connect sensor to pink 'Mic In' on left side of XO) Bias/Offset Disabled - Volts (-32768)

-Current versions of this Activity return the integer value converted to Voltage or Resistance values that is being measured (the picture is an XO1.5 measuring on dual channel with version 36):
+Current versions of this Activity return the integer value converted to Voltage or Resistance values that is being measured (example is an XO1.5 measuring on dual channel with version 36):

     Voltage sensor (connect sensor to pink 'Mic In' on left side of XO) Voltage - Volts (1.698) (1.693)